 By far the best thing about the film is Linda Hamilton, bringing the Sarah Connor character back into the fold for the first time since Judgement Day.
 The film really wouldn’t have worked without her.
-Connors world-weariness and no-nonsense toughness adds something to the film that the previous three Terminator films had been missing.
+Connor’s world-weariness and no-nonsense toughness adds something to the film that the previous three Terminator films had been missing.
 A character worth caring about.
-Plus the R-rating means that she gets to swear a whole lot.
+Plus, the R-rating means that she gets to swear a lot.

 However, the biggest issue I found with Dark Fate was the character of Daniella.
-Although Reyes did the best with what she was given and I liked the fact that the makers were giving us another strong female character, the writing let her down and in the end, you just didn’t believe her character arc and in places, she can sometimes come off as a little whiny.
+Although Reyes did the best with what she was given and I liked the fact that the makers were giving us another strong female character, the writing let her down and in the end, you just didn’t believe her character arc and in places, she can sometimes appear a little whiny.

-Mackenzie Davis’ Grace, on the other hand, is a great addition to the franchise. she must have gone through a complete physical transformation to play this kick-ass enhanced human character and despite the semi-robotic/battle-hardened nature of the character, she is still able to bring the emotion and motivation.
+Mackenzie Davis’ Grace, on the other hand, is an impressive addition to the franchise.
+She must have gone through a complete physical transformation to play this kick-ass enhanced human character, and despite the semi-robotic/battle-hardened nature of the character, she can still bring the emotion and motivation.